-- Where the Chairman is not independent, the independent directors should make up a majority of the Board.
+Where the Chairman is not independent, the independent directors should make up a majority of the Board.
 In this regard, while independent directors do not make up a majority of the Board, more than one-third of the Board is made up of independent directors.
 The Board considers that the present Board size is appropriate, taking into account the nature and scope of the Group's operation and accordingly, no additional independent directors are proposed to be appointed in order for independent directors to make up a majority of the Board.
-Additionally, the Board is of the view that the independent directors have demonstrated high commitment in their role as directors and have ensured that there is a good balance of power and authority. - 2.3 The Company has complied with the 2018 Code's provision for majority of the Board to make up of non-executive directors. - The Directors consider that the Board's present size of 4 members is of the appropriate size taking into account the nature and scope of the Group's operation.
-The Board and the Board Committees comprise directors who as a group provide core competencies, such as accounting and finance, business and management experience, industry knowledge, financial and strategic planning experience and knowledge that are necessary and critical to meet the Group's objectives.
-The diversity of the Directors' experience allows for the useful exchange of ideas and views.
-The biographies of all Board members are set out in the section entitled 'Board of Directors'.
+Additionally, the Board is of the view that the independent directors have demonstrated high commitment in their role as directors and have ensured that there is a good balance of power and authority.

+2.3 Non-executive directors make up a majority of the Board

+The Company has complied with the 2018 Code's provision for majority of the Board to make up of non-executive directors.